someparty/someparty/source/articles/2017-09-24-la-capacidad.html.markdown

 [Watch: Single Mothers - "Leash" @ YouTube](https://www.youtube.com/watch?v=s_4S8Ifabko "#")

+I'm bewildered on what to say about the trials and tribulations of Ottawa punk band [Zex](https://www.facebook.com/zexzexzexofficial/), but their chaotic week bears mentioning.
+The band suddenly found themselves with international media recognition when it came to light that a manufacturing error resulted in the A-Side of their album *Uphill Battle* pressed into copies of Beyoncé’s massive 2016 release *Lemonade*.
+The juxtaposition was magical and everyone had a good laugh.
+A few days later Zex found themselves dropped from [Magic Bullet Records](http://www.magicbulletrecords.com/).
+The attention from the Beyoncé mix-up brought to light multiple sexual assault allegations against Zex guitarist Jo Capitalcide and the label pulled the plug.
+There's a war of words underway on Facebook and elsewhere from people involved in the band's circle, but to my knowledge no charges have been laid against anyone regarding these allegations.
+Yikes.

-Finally, it's the end of summer and what better way to wrap it up than with [Spencer Burton](https://www.spencerburtonmusic.com/)'s song of the same name.
+On a more pleasant note, it's the end of summer and what better way to wrap it up than with [Spencer Burton](https://www.spencerburtonmusic.com/)'s song of the same name.
 The video by Colin Medley features the former Attack In Black member frolicking with a pig and brandishing a katana, which is how everyone in Niagara traditionally marks the beginning of fall.
 "End of the Summer" appears on *Songs Of*, another Dine Alone release from earlier this year.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ygwNbAHz0ww" frameborder="0" allowfullscreen></iframe>